-Abstract vs Concrete Thinking
+Abstract Thinking vs Concrete Thinking

-Abstract thinking can be explained as that type of thinking ability which has to do with the conceptualization or the generalization of a certain thing and see that things from an angle which others might not be able to find.
-Abstract thinking involves a much deeper, wider and a multitude of meanings of a single concept or idea which can arouse other issues which were never seen or discussed before.
-Abstract thinking also involves various options or solutions to a single problem which might seem unusual and new o an average, normal person.
+First, abstract thinking can be explained as the manner of thinking in which concentration is on conceptualization or generalization of a certain thing.
+An abstract thinker can view a particular phenomenon from an angle that others might not be able to view.
+Abstract thinking involves a much deeper, wider and a multitude of meanings of a single concept or idea which can arouse other issues that were never seen or discussed before.
+Abstract thinking also involves various options or solutions to a single problem.
+For an average, normal person, this may be very confusing and almost incomprehensive.
 Abstract thinking goes beyond all the visible and present things and depicts hidden meanings and underlying purposes of anything that’s existing and is a part of nature.

+Concrete thinking, on the other hand, is very concrete and definite as the name suggests.
+It involves only those things which are visible to the human eye and are obvious enough for anybody who is looking at them.
+Concrete thinking will only consider, depend and emphasize on the literal meaning of anything, any idea or concept.
+It does not appreciate those ideas that rely on the factor of probability.
+Concrete thinking involves only those words or events which hold a face value and can be recorded, quoted or provide some evidence at least.
+The difference between the two terms can be summarized in the following manner.
 Abstract and Concrete thinking are two different ways of looking at the same thing.
-While abstract thinking involves an emphasis on the hidden or the intended meaning, concrete thinking is always literal, to-the-point and very direct.
-It is important to notice that both these terms seem different and to some extent opposite of each other, yet both have to do with the two different sides of our brain.
+While abstract thinking pays attention to the hidden meaning which cannot be grasped by a lay person, concrete thinking denotes a different meaning.
+It is always literal, to-the-point and very direct, allowing any individual to observe and understand.
+Also, it is important to notice that both terms seem different and to some extent opposite of each other, yet both have to do with the two different sides of our brain.
 This means that there has to be a fair balance between the two and we should be able to think in both terms as and when need arises.
-This is essential because sometimes we need to take thing literally, just the way they are coming to us whereas there are times when people are expecting of us to be a bit more of an analytic and take things in a way they don’t seem to be, but are actually are.
+This is essential because sometimes we need to take things, just the way they are coming to us.
+But there are other times when people are expecting of us to be a bit more analytic and take things in a way they don’t seem to be, but are actually are.